Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/safe-ffi-with-cxx.md

 Rust and C++.

-Considering FFI is an area of Rust (well, really, programming in general) that I'm quite familiar with, I thought I'd kick the tyres by wrapping the `bzip2` library.
-The [bindgen project][bg] already has [a tutorial][bg-tutorial] on this so it should be a nice comparison.
+Considering FFI is an area of Rust (well, really, programming in general) that I'm quite familiar with, I thought I'd kick the tyres by wrapping part of [the `libtorrent` library][upstream].

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo].
 Feel free to